G2P-Connect/specs/api/README.md

 ```
 2. Generate the resolved OpenAPI definition file
     a.
 Go to the root directory of this project <br>
     b.
+Run the swagger-build.cmd file <br>
-Run the following command for each index file in api/endpoints folder <br>
+    b.
+Alternatively, Run the following command for each index file in api/endpoints folder. for e.g., <br>

 ```
 swagger-cli bundle api/endpoints/payment-index.yaml --outfile api/g2p-payments.yaml --type yaml